 There are two main types of acute hearing loss: hearing loss induced by trauma, such as from a loud rock concert or an explosion; and hearing loss that arises from unknown origins, that is, idiopathically, based on causes suspected to include changes in blood flow to the inner ear, bacterial and viral infections, autoimmune disease and others.
-The former is known as AAT for acute acoustic trauma.
-The latter is known as ISSNHL for idiopathic sudden sensorineural hearing loss.
-Together they can be defined as acute sensorineural hearing loss or ASNHL.
+The former is known as AAT.
+The latter is known as ISSNHL.
+Together they can be defined as ASNHL.
 In both cases, the onset is sudden.
 And in both cases, part of the initial hearing loss tends to recover naturally in the days and weeks following the loss; however, some of the loss may remain and, over time, become chronic in nature and less amenable to therapeutic intervention.